aspect-build/rules_js/README.md

 Ready to get started?
 Copy this repo, then

-1. search for "com_myorg_rules_mylang" and replace with the name you'll use for your workspace
-1. search for "mylang" and replace with the language/tool your rules are for
-1. rename directory "mylang" similarly
-1. run `pre-commit install` to get lints (see CONTRIBUTING.md)
 1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
 1. delete this section of the README (everything up to the SNIP).

 ---- SNIP ----

-# Bazel rules for mylang
+# Bazel rules for js

 ## Installation